Shenandoah National Park Lodging–––––

 Lodging in the Park

-Lodging in the park is conveniently located along Skyline Drive beginning with mile 22.1 through 79.5
+Lodging in the park is conveniently located along Skyline Drive beginning at mile 41.7 through 57.5.

-Skyland was founded in 1888 by George Freeman Pollock Jr. Pollock chose the perfect spot for his summer retreat at 3,680 feet, with breathtaking views of the Shenandoah Valley and cool mountain breezes.
+Skyland (mile 41.7 and 42.5) was founded in 1888 by George Freeman Pollock Jr. Pollock chose the perfect spot for his summer retreat at 3,680 feet, with breathtaking views of the Shenandoah Valley and cool mountain breezes.

 Give yourself a moment to take in the views from the highest point on Skyline Drive – from the comfort of your room.
 Skyland offers a variety of accommodations ranging from newly renovated Premium rooms with AC, TV, wood plank laminate flooring, patios and balconies to suites, and cozy rustic cabins.

 Bring your four-legged friend along because we love pets.